 The momentum behind climate action is undeniable.
 As stakeholder demand to address the climate crisis grows and governments adopt more stringent emissions regulations, global companies are under increasing pressure from consumers, regulators, financiers and even their employees to reduce their carbon footprint, prioritize sustainability efforts and embark on an aggressive decarbonization journey.
-In spite of the COVID-19 crisis changing business priorities around the world, the need for urgent actions to address climate have not stalled.
+In spite of the COVID-19 crisis changing business priorities around the world, the need for urgent actions to address climate has not stalled.

-We were delighted to co-host a recent Eco-Business webinar to discuss overcoming the pitfalls to decarbonization, focusing on the Asia Pacific region.
+We were delighted to co-host a recent Eco-Business webinar to discuss overcoming the pitfalls of decarbonization, focusing on the Asia Pacific region.
 We also had the chance to respond to questions from attendees who joined the virtual event from across the region, and we'd like to share answers to a few of the key questions we received during this session.

 Malavika: Indeed, this is an important question to address because decarbonization as a journey depends on various factors, including which sector a company is in.
 For example, an electronics manufacturer must plan beyond their own carbon footprint to their whole value chain.
 That's because much of the consumption is coming from the use of these electronics, not just the manufacturing.
 So while the company is not directly emitting carbon from the electricity used to power these products, which we term Scope 3 emissions, it is still the job of the manufacturer to ensure the product is made to perform efficiently.
 In addition, it also must hold supply-chain partners accountable for emissions coming from the manufacture of components.
-In contrast, a utility which is generating energy is generating most of its carbon emissions directly as Scope 1, and has greater control in terms of adopting technologies that can reduce these emissions.
+In contrast, a utility that is generating energy is generating most of its carbon emissions directly as Scope 1 and has greater control in terms of adopting technologies that can reduce these emissions.